Ashwagandha

 Long-Term Safety Considerations

-The long-term safety of ashwagandha supplements is unclear, as most studies examine short-term use (up to three months).
+The long-term safety of ashwagandha supplements remains unclear, as most studies have examined short-term use (up to three months).

-Therefore, ashwagandha should be used with extreme care, particularly in higher dosages.
+Therefore, ashwagandha should be used with caution, especially in higher dosages.

 Purchase Ashwagandha: What to Look For